tgdwyer/tgdwyer.github.io/_chapters/javascript1.md

 > "hello sally"
 > "hello anne"

-This pattern of passing functions as parameters to other functions is now so common in JavaScript that the EcmaScript 6 standard introduced some new arrow syntax (with slightly different semantics, as explained below) for anonymous functions:
+This pattern of passing functions as parameters to other functions is now so common in JavaScript that the ECMAScript 6 standard introduced some new arrow syntax (with slightly different semantics, as explained below) for anonymous functions:

 ```javascript
 ['tim', 'sally', 'anne'].forEach(person=> console.log('hello ' + person))